linkerd/website/linkerd.io/content/2/tasks/customize-install.md

 ## Modify Grafana Configuration

 Interested in enabling authentication for Grafana?
-It would be possible to modify the `ConfigMap` as a one off to do this.
+It is possible to modify the `ConfigMap` as a one off to do this.
 Unfortunately, the changes will end up being reverted every time `linkerd upgrade` happens.
-Instead, create a file named `grafana.yaml` as add your modifications:
+Instead, create a file named `grafana.yaml` and add your modifications:

 ```yaml
 kind: ConfigMap